 Creating a blog is pretty straightforward and there are plenty of ways to do it.
 Thanks to all manner of online tools and services you can put together the bare bones of one in mere minutes.
 However, if you’re looking to craft something with a little more pizazz, it’s a good idea to use the power of WordPress.

-WordPress is one of the best blogging tools you can use, with lots of features and functions.
+WordPress is one of the best blogging platforms you can use, with lots of features and functions.
 Best of all though, WordPress is intuitive and very easy to use.
 With a little bit of effort, your blogging results can look stunning.
 Before you start though, it’s a good idea to put together a plan of action in much the same way as building a website.

 Crucially, you’ll want to have an idea of the things you’ll cover although such is the ease with which you can create pages in WordPress, you can change your plan as the blog evolves.
 No problem.
 With a creative vision in place, you’ll then need to look for web hosting, which will be home to your WordPress blogging activities.